A lot or a little?

 The astonishing, outlandish, and singular originality of THE TRIPLETS OF BELLEVILLE defeats any attempt to describe or explain it.
 But it also makes it a lot of fun to watch.
-I can only tell you that it begins with a black and white segment with the title characters scat singing in a swanky 1930's nightclub.
-It turns out that this is being watched on television in the 1960's by a young boy with his grandmother and their dog.
+It begins with a black-and-white segment with the title characters scat-singing in a swanky 1930s nightclub.
+It turns out that this is being watched on television in the 1960s by a young boy with his grandmother and their dog.
 Then we see the boy years later, grown up and a Tour de France competitor with formidably muscular legs.
 He is kidnapped and his club-footed grandmother and aging dog, aided by the now-elderly triplets, go to the rescue.

 Is it any good?

 Each scene in this film is cheerily stuffed with arresting graphic effects, vertiginous angles, witty visual puns, and imaginative flights of fancy.
 The semblance of a plot is barely relevant to The Triplets of Belleville; if it's about anything, it's about vision and imagination.